saylordotorg/course_bio406/Unit04.md

+---
+layout: default
+title: "BIO406: Microscopic Anatomy"
+course_description: "An exploration of cells and tissues at the microscopic level, using a virtual microscope to view features that cannot be seen with the naked eye.
+Focuses on special features of various body systems, including the circulatory, renal, skeletal, lymphatic, respiratory, integumentary, endocrine, and reproductive systems."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Organs and Organ Systems** <span id="4"></span> *In this unit, we will examine the microscopic anatomy of the organ systems that make up the body.
 Each system will be introduced with